-Distracted driving is a common practice in America.
-Our lives revolve around remaining in contact with the world around us.
-Our attention spans are growing shorter, and our needs are changing based on what we allow to occupy our minds.
-Despite the shifting needs of our society, the rules of the road have remained the same.
+Our lives revolve around our smartphones.
+As phones and smartphones increased in popularity, our attention spans are growing shorter, and our needs change based on what we allow to occupy our minds.

-Distracted driving is when a person who is driving engages in another activity, such as eating a sushi roll or flipping through songs on their iPhone, while driving.
+Distracted driving is when a person is driving and engages in another activity, such as eating, texting, or flipping through songs on their iPhone while driving.
 Texting while driving has become the most prominent form of distracted driving, so much so that organizations have created commercials dedicated to teaching their audience about the dangers of texting while driving.
-These commercials feature families who have lost a loved one because of another driver who was concerned more with what was on their phone than who was on the road.
+According to the National Highway Traffic Safety Administration (NHTSA), distracted driving is so dangerous, it claimed 3,142 lives in 2019.